Devabhishek085/Todoei/README.md

 This is a Todoie: A react app
-This react app contains usage of only react conmponents .
+This react app contains usage of only react components .